LATEST NEWS :

 Click here for their website.

-Sue’s canine partner, Nelson, will, hopefully, in the future, be able to alert her to drops in sugar level common in type I diabetes.
+Sue’s canine partner, Nelson, is being trained by her to alert her to drops in sugar level common in type I diabetes.
 Nelson added to the evening with lots of tail wagging and appeared to enjoy Sue’s talk as much as her audience.
 The evening’s book sale proceeds were donated to this very worthy charity.

 Meetings are in the Memorial Hall and start at 7.45pm.
 Visitors are always welcome.